Overview and indications for procedure:

 - Patients with bleeding disorders

-- Patients suffering from a tumor of spine or infection of the spine
+- Patients suffering from a tumor or infection of the spine

 - Uncontrolled congestive heart failure or diabetes

-A sample of medications that has to be held includes:
+A sample of medications that have to be held includes:

 1. Aggrenox® (dipyridamole)

 4. Effient® (prasugrel)